 Denton County maintains roadway signs and markings on county roads.
 Call (940) 349-3420.

 The Texas Department of Transportation maintains state roads (US Highways, Interstate, and FM roadways) including roadway signs and markings.
-View the TXDoT projects status list
+Visit the TxDOT website

 for updated information, or call (940) 387-1414.

 The Streets Division is responsible for repairing potholes, minor street failures, sidewalk, curb and gutter repair, and utility cuts made by various franchises.
 Major street maintenance is also done (reconstruction including seal coating, overlays and heat scarification) to city streets.